voelklmichael/Blog/_posts/2024-10-15-serde-trait-part3.markdown

 That's it for today.
 Thank you for following the blog series.

-Next time we will proceed with runtime reflection.
+Next time we will proceed with runtime reflection and replace the hard-coded
+{% highlight rust %}
+if type_info == "S"
+{% endhighlight %}
+by a lookup-table.

 <h3>Footnotes</h3>
-[^FootnoteTraitBounds]: Without the bounds, the compiler complains.
-So I just added bounds, until the compiler was happy.
-The lifetimes will be covered in a later post.
+[^FootnotePreferenceInternallyTagged]: Personally, I prefer the internally tagged variant.
+But this is quite more involved to code.
+There might be a later post about it.
+If you are interested in reading about it, please give me some feedback.
+[^FootnoteOwnership]: I'm referring to the fact that `Box<dyn Trait>` actually means `Box<dyn Trait + 'static>`.
+Part 5 is about lifetimes.
+[^FootnoteTraitBounds]: Recall from the other footnote that `Box<dyn Trait>` actually means `Box<dyn Trait + 'static>`.
+Hence, the bound `A:'static` is not surprising.
+More on lifetimes is discussed in part 5.